Building on Inclusive Excellence

 - Departments/schools and deans must extend an offer to the candidate or decline the award within three weeks of notification.
 In rare circumstances, the three-week timeframe can be extended by the Provost’s Faculty Diversity and Inclusion committee based on a written request from the College Dean and a timeline for completing negotiations.
 A declined award will be allocated to another eligible nominee in the BIE pool.
 BIE candidates should be afforded comparable resources as other candidates hired in the same discipline.

-- Departments awarded a BIE candidate must complete the identified trainings from the University Inclusion Program.
-Full participation of tenured/tenure-track faculty is required.
+- Departments awarded a BIE candidate should complete the identified trainings from the University Inclusion Program.
+Full participation of tenured/tenure-track faculty is strongly encouraged.

 To nominate a faculty candidate, please submit this nomination form and Building on Inclusive Excellence Diversity Plan form to the Provost’s Office via email with PDF attachments to [email protected].